Introduction:

 Looking for a cheap dual battery setup for your Ranger or Bronco II?

-There’s a few thing you’ll need:
+There are a few things you’ll need:

 Diagram & Instructions: